hande-qmc/hande/documentation/manual/input/calcs/qmc.rst

     necessary.
     The Cauchy-Scharz ([SmartXX]_, described in [Blunt17]_)
     and Power-Pitzer excitation generators use approximate upper bounds for these weights.
+A version of Cauchy-Schwarz excitation generators is described in [Schwarz]_ but the weights used here and the implementation differ.
-Cauchy-Scharz uses Coulomb integrals and Power-Pitzer uses exchange integrals to approximate weights.
+    Here, Cauchy-Scharz uses Coulomb integrals and Power-Pitzer uses exchange integrals to approximate weights.
     'heat_bath_uniform' is very similar to 'heat_bath' but samples single excitations uniformly (mentioned by Holmes et al.) and 'heat_bath_single' is also very similar